-1.3.2.1.2 Associate Vice President for Student Affairs
+1.3.2.1.1.3 Associate Vice President for Student Affairs

-The Associate Vice President for Student Affairs is responsible for collaborating with the student affairs division to provide a safe, healthy, living and learning environment for students and to maintain oversite of vendor contracts, which impact university dining, campus sponsored housing, and international student health care.
-See also subparagraph 1.3.2.5.4 for additional campus facilities duties of the Associate Vice President for Student Affairs.
+The Associate Vice President for Student Affairs is responsible for operations of the residence halls.
+See also subparagraph 1.3.2.4.3 for additional campus facilities duties of the Associate Vice President for Student Affairs.

-1.3.2.1.2.1 Director of Residential Life
+1.3.2.1.1.3.1 Director of Residential Life